 There are Nine (9) specific detectors available for the Buck 910 GC system.

-Detectors (add price per detector to base price above - choose 1):
+Detectors (add price per detector to base price above - choose ONE of the following):

 1) TCD (Thermal Conductivity Detector) - A "universal" detector able to measure almost ALL molecules; inorganic and permanent gases as well as organic vapors.
 Operates below 275oC, and gives a typical DL of ~250PPM, with linearity to ~100% for most species.
 A good nondestructive detector for general Organic and Analytical testing, it is also used for Combustion Gas and Stack Gas testing, Atmospheric monitoring, and bulk measurements.
 Helium is the recommended carrier.

 2) FID (Flame Ionization Detector) - Commonly used for Organic analyses, it is specific for Hydrocarbon species with a working range from ~10PPM to 10% for C1-C10 compounds.
 It has a high temperature range, over 400oC, and can be interfaced with add-on detectors for selective-species measurements.
 Solvent and material characterization, environmental samples, TPH and petroleum analyses are primary applications.
 Air & Hydrogen are support gases, using Helium for a carrier gas.

 3) DELCD (Dry Electro-Lytic Conductivity Detector) - This detector, with FID, is ideal for environmental applications where Halogenated Hydrocarbons and Pesticides can be easily differentiated from Solvent matrix backgrounds.
 Cleaner and more linear response of DELCD compared to ECD still gives sensitivities in the 10PPB range; and meets most EPA specifications for the 600- and 8000-series methods.
 Works best using Helium for a carrier, with Air & Hydrogen as supplemental gases.